WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 ]
 +++

-# The Treacherous Tangle of Redundant Data: Resilience for Wallaroo

 ## Introduction: we need data redundancy, but how, exactly?

 You now have your distributed system in production, congratulations!